NGUYEN-8lllD/M-7F-HUNT3R/README.md

         * **Precision:** 90%
         * **Recall:** 82%
         * **F1-Score:** 0.86
     * **Averages:** Macro and weighted averages hover around 0.84, so it’s balanced but slightly lower than the other models.
     * **AUC:** Scored an AUC of 0.92, close to KNN but under Logistic Regression’s AUC of 0.93.

+**Strengths:**

+* The model demonstrates strong predictive power, particularly for identifying patients with heart disease (Class 1).
+High precision (90%) ensures low false positives.
+* An AUC of 0.92 confirms the model's robustness in distinguishing between classes across varying thresholds.

+**Weaknesses:**

+* Slightly lower precision (78%) for patients without heart disease (Class 0) indicates potential overprediction of heart disease cases, which may lead to unnecessary follow-up tests.

+**Medical Applications**
+* **Screening Programs:** The model is well-suited for preliminary heart disease screening, especially in high-risk populations.
+Its high recall for detecting heart disease ensures that most cases are identified.
+* **Preventive Interventions:** By accurately predicting at-risk individuals, healthcare providers can allocate resources for preventive measures like lifestyle counseling or early medical interventions.
+* **Resource Optimization:** Efficiently classifies patients into risk categories, allowing targeted diagnostics and treatment, reducing unnecessary tests for low-risk individuals.

 **Sumary:** The linear regression model achieves strong accuracy (84.29%) and AUC (0.92), making it reliable for predicting heart disease, with high precision (90%) for identifying at-risk patients.
 However, slightly lower precision for "No Heart Disease" suggests occasional underdiagnosis.
 While effective, further optimization could enhance performance in specific cases